wixplosives/windmill/README.md

 hooks: [() => require('@ts-tools/node/r')];
 ```

-If you're using [Stylable](stylable.io), you'll have to add a hook to support loading `.st.css` files in node.
-It'll look something like this:
+For another example, if you're using [Stylable](stylable.io) you'll have to add a hook to support loading `.st.css` files in node, like so:

 ```js
 hooks: [() => require('@stylable/node/require')];